tvjames/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartSeriesItem.md

     ?>

 ### xAxis
-The name of the X axis to use.** Available for bubble, scatter and scatterLine series. **
+The name of the X axis to use.

 #### Returns
 `\Kendo\Dataviz\UI\ChartSeriesItem`